unytco/circulo/docs/faq.md

 You can save the others for your therapist.

-If you stumble across something that isn't working, see if somebody else has pointed on the problem in our <a href="https://github.com/unytco/circulo/issues">Github Issues</a>.
+If you stumble across something that isn't working, see if somebody else has pointed out the problem in our <a href="https://github.com/unytco/circulo/issues">Github Issues</a>.
 If not, please let us know about it by creating an issue there yourself.
 (You will need a Github account to do that.
 If you don't already have one, don't fret.
-Signing up is easy and free.)
+[Signing up](https://github.com/login) is easy and free.)
 </details>